EdgarZhuzhin/SE13/Evaluation of a group presentation.md

 **Parts to review:**

-1. **introduction (=first section) + project management (=last section)**
+1. **introduction (=first section) + project management (=last section)** Very thorough introduction, maybe even too thorough.
 1. **use cases**
+  Good user definitions and use case diagram.
+Well thought scenarios that could happen.
+  Flowchart could've had a nicer structure.
+A little overwhelming as is.
 1. **system overview**
+  Too many modules, not all high level main modules.
+  The ones listed are well explained.
 1. **requirements, functional & non-functional**
+  Functional requirements take into consideration everything possible.
+  More thought into non-functional requirements.
 1. **user interface**
+  Very nice interface sketches.
+  The map doesn't show up very well from the dark background